 I want to be ready to influence my world – before my world is ready to influence me.

-I’ve found that how I start our day – determines largely how I spend my day.
+I’ve found that how I start my day – determines largely how I spend my day.
 In a nutshell, how I begin and spend each day is really important to me – and influences the rest of the days I have left.

 The morning routine

 Going to bed relatively early the night before for 7-8 hours of sleep helps (even though it’s usually interrupted by my little daughter), and I currently wake naturally sometime around 5-6 am, so that by 7-8 am I can spend a bit of time with my wife and daughter over coffee, then travel to my office.

 (I rarely work from home, as I believe home is to be used and called as “home” – my place of rest & refuge, and work – well I don’t like to waste time when I’m working, and therefore only do work there)

 I use dayscore.net to create a check-list for building this habit that I have as a bookmark to open on my tablet home screen as soon as I wake up, and I tick the items off during my morning routine, which usually takes me 1-2 hours:

 - Drink a glass of water – Remember that you’ll have far less energy when you’re dehydrated.
 And get less done.